droptica/droopler_project/README.md

 ## SCSS structure

-- **src/scss/main.style.scss** - combines all SCSS code from base theme and subtheme
+- **src/scss/main.style.scss** - combines all SCSS code from the theme
-- **src/components** - directory where you can keep all your components, see [components/README.md](web/themes/custom/droopler_subtheme/src/components/README.md)
+- **src/components** - directory where you can keep all your components, see [components/README.md](web/themes/custom/droopler_theme/src/components/README.md)

-You can use any SCSS structure you like.
-We recommend dividing files into **layout/** and **components/** directories.
-Just remember to include your files in **main.style.scss**.

 ## SCSS Configuration